TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 4. Enable Stickiness:
     - Check the box for "Enable Load Balancer Generated Cookie Stickiness."
     - Adjust the "Stickiness Duration" if needed.
 This determines how long the association between a user and a specific server lasts.

+5. Save Changes:
+    - Save your changes, and the ALB will now use stickiness based on the configured settings.